FrankensteinVariorum/fv-collation/EditingFrankenstein.md

 7) We will use the spelling as it appears rather than normalizing or modernizing the texts.

-9) We will not be preserving the form work including the signatures, though we could add this into the TEI later.
+8) We will not be preserving the form work including the signatures, though we could add this into the TEI later.

+9) Footnotes or endnotes in the printed editions will be moved and marked as `<note>` and placed next to the material they annotate rather than presented in their physical location on the page.